 With the increasing expenditure and projects, manual CSR monitoring and management has become cumbersome and prone to error.
 Thus a lot of opportunities are growing in the areas of information technology to automate the process of monitoring CSR and Sustainability.
 Geospatial Information System (GIS) & Management Information System (MIS) technologies are becoming handy for analyzing need, remote monitoring of projects, impact assessment and so on.
 While GIS helps in visualization of the data, MIS is associated with analyzing and decision support making collection and collation of information easier and faster.

 Going beyond the regulatory compliances, an increasing number of organizations are incorporating the concept of CSR into their organizational structure.
 The key challenge is of identifying problems in core action areas to drive maximum impact, enhance projects and utilize funds.
 A CSR Software helps to create a bridge between the targeted stakeholders, community and NGOs.
 Market Research reveals advancements in technology have led to modern robust systems.
-These CSR specialized tools are built by IT experts with sector-specific knowledge and subject matter expertise to bring solutions to the table that can help address the challenges of corporates and NGOs.
+These CSR specialized tools like Windows 10 email clients are built by IT experts with sector-specific knowledge and subject matter expertise to bring solutions to the table that can help address the challenges of corporates and NGOs.

 Technical Consultant of CSR focusing into helping Organisations all over the world manage and monitor all their CSR activities with more ease and transparency.